raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

-And here's another that zips generators together to make a new generator:
+Thanks to composing simple parts, we wrote `const integers = merge(naturals, negatives)` instead of writing `function * integers () { ... }`.
+Here's another function that zips generators together.
+It has many uses, one of which is to put the output of a generator into a 1-to-1 correspondance with the natural numbers:

 ```javascript
 function zip (...generators) {